 Chemical Volume Action

-Roundup 80 mL Weeds start to dry
+Roundup 80-100 mL Weeds start to dry

 (Glyphosate Duo) (1/4 of a drink can) after 4-5 days

-Li-700 (surfactant) 10 mL (2 full soft- Helps mixture to
+Li-700 (surfactant) 10 mL (2 full Helps mixture to

-drink bottle-caps) stick to weeds
+soft- drink stick to weeds

+bottle-caps)

-Water 15.1 L Solvent
+Water 15.9 L Solvent

 Total 16 L

 Note: These mixtures are appropriate for a 16 L Mata knapsack spray tank fitted with green polyjet nozzle.
+The rate of Roudup depends on the height and thickness of weeds.

-Table 5 Paraquat mixture
+Table 5 Paraguat mixture

 Chemical Volume Action

-Paraquat 100 mL Weeds die within
+Paraquat 100-120 mL Weeds die within

 (Gramoxone) (1/4 of a drink can) 1 day

 Water 15.9 L Solvent

 Total 16 L

 Note: These mixtures are appropriate for a 16 L Mata knapsack spray tank fitted with green polyjet nozzle.
+The rate of Paraquat depends on the height and thickness of weeds.